-Alongside the UK-based producer A Sides, BassHead is behind the label of the same name.
-The imprint counts among its top signings the L.A. whiz-spinner 12th Planet (a.k.a.
-John Dada, a.k.a.
-Infiltrata), whose "Control" was recently sickeningly remixed by "King of Dubstep" DJ Skream.
+Alongside the U.K.-based producer A Sides, BassHead's behind the label of the same name.
+The imprint counts among its top signings the L.A. whiz-spinner 12th Planet (aka John Dada, aka Infiltrata), whose "Control" was recently sickeningly remixed by "King of Dubstep" DJ Skream.
 Coming up in '09, BassHead (the label) plans to unleash the likes of Miami sonic mastermind Otto Von Schirach, Seattle's Noah D (who teams with Jamaica's heavyweight MC Einstein), and Chi-town's hip-hopping Total Science (remixed by the infamous DJ Sneak).

 With his sister, Mariana, BassHead co-owns the DJ dive known as Black Sheep (formerly Laundry Bar).
-The place recently blew out Basel by bringing down Breakbeat Science's DJ DB, and where every kind of sonic cacophony is not only welcomed but also encouraged.
+The place recently blew out Basel by bringing down Breakbeat Science's DJ DB, and where every kind of sonic cacophony is not only welcomed - it's encouraged.

-We're here to cover BassHead's DJ skills, though.
-Born right here in the MIA, schooled out at USC, and trained in the classical, BassHead began his head-spinning where most of the underground's finest got their start — at house parties, in both Miami-Dade and Broward.
+But we're here to cover BassHead's DJ skills.
+Born right here in the MIA, schooled out at USC, and trained in the classical, BassHead began his head-spinning where most of the underground's finest got their start - at house parties, in both Miami-Dade and Broward.
 Sure, there were the occasional club gigs (Lauderdale's Atlantis, Miami's Lounge 16), and yes, there was the eventual roaming party (Infrastructure) and a few outdoor fests (Zen, Beyond).
-But 10 years ago, the places where a drum 'n' bass-head could ply his or her trade were few and far between.
+But 10 years ago the places where a drum'n'bass-head could ply his or her trade were few and far between.

 1. "Flashlight," Parliament